 Water damage can wreak havoc on your computers — whether an employee spills coffee or a faulty air conditioner pours water on a desktop over the weekend.
 Water damage can lead to trouble unless you’re using a backup solution.

 9. Natural Disasters

 No one can foresee a natural disaster.
 A fire, flood, or earthquake can wipe your entire data center or backup system in a literal flash.
 As a result, you may lose access to all of your data.

 Employees might incorrectly format an entire hard drive, erasing all the data.
 Data recovery should always be part of your data backup strategy so that you can recover and access the information wiped by formatting.

 Backup Critical Company Data

-By now, you’ll have realized that you need a data backup plan in place to store data and recover information in the event of a breach or loss.
+By now, you’ll have realized that you need a data backup plan to store data and recover information in case of a breach or loss.
 But how and where should you store your data?

 Anything that you don’t want to lose should be stored.
 For most companies, it includes the following items.